-In professional and collegiate sport, Catlin and colleagues helped develop and create world-class drug testing programs for the NFL, MLB, NCAA, and others.
+In professional and collegiate sport, Dr. Catlin and colleagues helped develop and create world-class drug testing programs for the NFL, MLB, NCAA, and others.
 His laboratory also served the U.S. military drug-testing needs.